 network: version: 2 renderer: networkd ethernets: ens3: dhcp4: no addresses: - 192.168.121.199/24 gateway4: 192.168.121.1 nameservers: addresses: [22.214.171.124, 126.96.36.199]

-When editing the Yaml files make sure you follow the YAML code indent standards as it might not work if there is a syntax error in the configuration, the changes will not ne applied.
+When editing Yaml files, make sure you follow the YAML code indent standards.
+If there are syntax errors in the configuration, the changes will not ne applied.